It’s the Pandemic Not Me – How to Deal with Overdue Invoices from Clients

 You should include when the payment is due, how payment can or should be made, and any other relevant information.
 You may also want to consider creating an internal policy document for how to deal with non-payment so that everyone in the company is on the same page.

 Something else you can consider for your terms and conditions are incentives and penalties.
-Offering a for early settlement of the bill is a smart way to get customers to pay quickly.
+Offering a discount for early settlement of the bill is a smart way to get customers to pay quickly.
 A common business practice is to offer a small percentage (up to five) off the total amount if the invoice is settled in full within 10 working days.

 On the penalties side, note on the invoice that you charge a late fee once the client goes past the final due date.
 The penalty can be a set amount, or you can charge a percentage of interest for every week or month that passes.